davosmith/moodle-assignsubmission_pdf/README.txt

   'Annotate submission', which will bring up the first page of the student's work on screen.

+* Note that, as with all other feedback types, if you want to be able to access the annotation features directly from the grading overview page you will need to turn on the 'quick grading' feature.

 * Click anywhere on the image of the PDF to add a comment.
 Use the resize handle in the bottom-right corner of a comment to resize it, click & drag on a comment to move it.
 Click (without dragging) on a